 Overcome interview anxiety here.

 1.)
-Typos and Grammar errors
+Typos and Grammatical Errors

 Do not rely on Microsoft Word grammar check.
 The sentence “Bagel is a tombstone big bone funny“.
 Will not be found in Microsoft Word as an error.

 Yes, we know, it’s probably the most obvious of all resume tips: It needs to be grammatically perfect.